LLNL/axom/src/axom/mint/docs/sphinx/sections/execution_model.rst

 .. note::

-    If not specified, the default :ref:`executionSignature` to is set to ``mint::xargs::index``, which, indicates that the supplied kernel takes a single argument that corresponds to the index of the corresponding iteration space, i.e, the loop index.
+    If not specified, the default :ref:`executionSignature` is set to ``mint::xargs::index``, which, indicates that the supplied kernel takes a single argument that corresponds to the index of the corresponding iteration space, i.e, the loop index.

-The list of available :ref:`executionSignature` options is summarized below:
+The list of currently available :ref:`executionSignature` options is based on commonly employed access patterns found in various mesh processing and numerical kernels.
+However, the :ref:`sections/execution_model` is designed such that it can be extended to accomodate additional access patterns.

 * ``mint::xargs::index``
    * Default :ref:`ExecutionSignature` to all functions of the